JanSchwegler/di-CO_128/README.md

 ## 2.2.
 Gyroscope (GY-87)
 [Running the gyroscope on an Arduino Uno](https://electropeak.com/learn/interfacing-gy-87-10dof-imu-mpu6050-hmc5883l-bmp085-module-with-arduino/)

-The provided code writes the sensor information in the "Serial Output".
-This can be read in Touchdesigner:
 - Connect your Arduino to your computer via USB.
-- In TouchDesigner, add a Serial DAT node.
+- In TouchDesigner, add a **Serial DAT** node.
- Set the Port in Serial DAT to match your Arduino’s COM port (find it in Arduino IDE under Tools > Port).
+- Set the **Port** in Serial DAT to match your Arduino’s COM port (you can find it in the Arduino IDE under *Tools > Port*).
-- Set the Baud Rate in Serial DAT to match your Arduino code (e.g., 9600).
+- Set the **Baud Rate** in Serial DAT to match your Arduino code (e.g., 9600).
-- The Serial DAT will now display the data sent from Arduino’s Serial.print() or Serial.println() commands in real time
+- The Serial DAT will now display the data sent from Arduino’s `Serial.print()` or `Serial.println()` commands in real time.

+The provided code writes the sensor information to the "Serial Output".
+This can be read in TouchDesigner.

 **The Arduino can only be connected to one Software!
 So the Arduino can't keep the connection with the Arduino IDE**